cda-tum/mqt-predictor/README.md

 - Gradient Boosting
 - Decision Tree
 - Nearest Neighbor
+- Multilayer Perceptron
-- Support Vector Machine (SVM)
+- Support Vector Machine
 - Naive Bayes
-- Stochastic Gradient Descent (SGD)

 In our exemplary scenario, the Random Forest classifier achieved the best performance.

 This software comprises three main functionalities:

-- The trained Random Forest classifier to easily predict compilation options for an unseen quantum circuit in real-time and compile for the respective prediction,
+- The pre-trained Random Forest classifier to easily predict compilation options for an unseen quantum circuit in real-time and compile for the respective prediction,
 - all other trained algorithms, and
 - the possibility to adjust and customize the whole training data generation process, e.g., to add training data, compilation options, or adapt the evaluation function.